Goussainville, Val-d'Oise

 Goussainville (/fr/) is a commune in the department of Val-d'Oise, northern France.
 It is located 20.6 km north-northeast from the centre of Paris, near Charles de Gaulle Airport.
 Goussainville is part of the urban unit (agglomeration) of Paris.
-It is known as a ghost town.
+The old village Goussainville, 2 km south of the current town centre, is known as a ghost town.